The Plot

 The Throughline

-Products become durable when they respect how people actually experience time, emotion, and uncertainty.
+Products become durable when they respect how people actually feel.

 — Gabi